Glossary of pinball terms: S

+Typically, the most severe penalty a solid-state pinball game can mete out for a player's rough handling.
 This particular form of tilt is given if the machine is nudged with such violence that it risks damaging the hardware.
 Such an action generally sounds an alarm and causes the machine to reset, ending ALL players' games in progress (hence voiding the credit).
-A slam tilt is sometimes also given if force is applied to the coin box.
+A slam tilt is sometimes also given if force is applied to the coin box (e.g., directly kicking it).